 1984 San Marino Grand Prix

 Tommy Byrne (born 1958) could have been on for big things in F1.
-In 1982 he signed a three-year deal with the Theodore team but drove just the last five races of the season (qualifying for only two) at which point he quit the team.
+In 1982 he signed a three-year deal with the Theodore team but drove just the last five races of the season (qualifying for only two) at which point he quit the team after a falling-out.
 He had a test with McLaren at the end of the year as part of his prize for winning the British F3 championship and despite being phenomenally fast, he failed to gel with the team.
 His F1 chances were essentially over and spent much of the rest of his career racing in America.

-Andrea Chiesa (born 1964) entered 10 race for the Fondmetal team in 1992, retiring from all three races he managed to qualify for.
+Andrea Chiesa (born 1964) entered 10 races for the Fondmetal team in 1992, retiring from all three races he managed to qualify for.
 At this point, the team decided to replace him with Eric van de Poele, and Chiesa’s F1 career was over.